SAP/styleguides/clean-abap/CleanABAP.md

 ```

 Some complex regular expressions become easier
-when you demonstrate the reader how they are built up from more elementary pieces.
+when you demonstrate to the reader how they are built up from more elementary pieces.

 ## Classes